-Just as there are music note of different values (whole note, half note, etc.), there are rests of different value.
-For each value of note, there is a rest of equivalent value; for each value of rest, there is a note of equivalent value.
+For each note value, there is a rest of equivalent value; and for each rest value, there is a note of equivalent value.

 Music Rests of Different Values